 Detection/Diagnosis

-In 2012, after I graduated, I went on a much awaited trip.
-When I came back home, I started having back Pain.
-As I have always been a lean kind of person, I thought maybe my back is not much strong and that's the reason for having back Pain.
-At that time, there were a lot of malaria cases around, so we thought it might be malaria as I started getting a high fever.
-Soon I got tested for malaria, dengue, and many other things, but all tests were negative.
+In 2012, after I graduated, I went on a much-awaited trip.
+When I came back home, I started having back pain.
+As I have always been lean, I thought perhaps my back was not very strong, causing the pain.
+At that time, there were many malaria cases around, so we thought it might be malaria, as I also developed a high fever.
+Soon, I got tested for malaria, dengue, and many other things, but all tests were negative.

-It wasn't long when the back Pain had started becoming worse.
-One day I could not lay down on my back, so we ended up calling a doctor who gave me a lot of injections.
-But even after that, I could not lie down.
-I would sleep while sitting but as soon as I tried to lie down, the Pain would shoot up.
+It wasn't long before the back pain started worsening.
+One day, I couldn't lay down on my back, so we ended up calling a doctor who gave me many injections.
+But even after that, I couldn't lie down.
+I would sleep while sitting, but as soon as I tried to lie down, the pain would shoot up.

 I had no clue about what was going on.
 I thought it might be TB, but I never used to cough and I always had the notion that TB is always when you are coughing.
 But the doctor said coughing is not the only symptom.